 1. Device dependency

 Our habits become our daily routines.
-If it’s a habit for you to hand your little one the screen every time he/she starts to get restless, it’ll become a habit for your child to depend on the screen.
+If it’s a habit for you to hand your little one the screen every time they starts to get restless, it’ll become a habit for your child to depend on the screen.
 These habits silently snowball into daily routines that your child will get used to.
-What was once a tool to just give you and your child a moment of peace, will become a crutch for your little one to pass his/her time, to communicate, to find information, etc. The heavier their screen use, the more dependent your little one will be on his/her devices.
+What was once a tool to just give you and your child a moment of peace, will become a crutch for your little one to pass their time, to communicate, or to find information.
+The heavier their screen use, the more dependent your little one will be on their devices.

 2. Screen addiction